What kinds of water birds can you find in South Dakota?

 American White Pelican Range Map

-These pelicans don’t dive like many other birds to catch fish but instead use their giant neck pouches to scoop up fish.
-In fact, individuals commonly work together to herd fish to shallow areas to make them easier to catch.
+Despite what you might think, American White Pelicans don’t dive underwater to catch fish.
+Instead, they use their giant neck pouches to scoop up fish.
+Individuals commonly work together to herd fish to shallow areas to make them easier to catch.

-Interestingly, chicks that are still INSIDE the egg can squawk to convey discomfort if conditions become too hot or too cold!
+Interestingly, chicks still INSIDE the egg can squawk to convey discomfort if conditions become too hot or too cold!
 Otherwise, adults are generally silent.

-To learn even more, check out these other guides!
+To learn more about birds in South Dakota, check out these other guides!

 Which of these water birds have you seen before in South Dakota?